Family Systems Therapy Overview

 5. Multigenerational transmission process

-This process refers to how children typically develop similar levels of self-differentiation to their parents.
+This family systems process refers to how children typically develop similar levels of self-differentiation to their parents.
 The reason is that they learned how to self-differentiate by observing their parents, meaning that parents and children may have similar levels of self-differentiation for generations creating family patterns in self-differentiation—especially since people are also likely to seek out mates with similar levels to themselves.

 6. Emotional cutoff